cybergeek1943/t4json/README.md

 # t4json Docs
 ![GitHub Workflow Status](https://raw.githubusercontent.com/cybergeek1943/badges/main/build-passing.svg) ![contributions welcome](https://raw.githubusercontent.com/cybergeek1943/badges/main/contributions-welcome.svg)

-The t4json module was created to make working with json files in python easier.
-It is built on top of the standard json module that comes with python.
-It is pure python and does not have any non-standard [dependencies](https://en.wikipedia.org/wiki/Coupling_(computer_programming)).
-Therefore, it should work on a plain install of python 3.6 or later on any OS right out of the box.
+The t4json module was created to make working with [JSON](https://www.json.org/json-en.html) data in python easier.
+It provides a bunch of tools to seamlessly open, edit and save JSON data.
+The JSON data is first [deserialized](https://en.wikipedia.org/wiki/Serialization) and stored in an attribute of the T4Json class... this way you can work with the deserialized data directly if you want.
+The tools

-Outline:
+It should work on any installation of python 3.6 or later on any OS right out of the box.
+Its only third party dependency is the "requests" package.

+__Outline:__
 - Open up json data from a file, url, or string with the T4Json class.
 - Use methods to make some changes.
 - Save changes.